 How to Organise Your Content Calendar

-A good method for organizing a content calendar is to use days of the week.
+A good method for organizing a content calendar is to use the days of the week.
 This way, you can create new content or make edits to your existing content on a specific day of the week.
 For example, if you have a blog post that you would like published on a Monday, you can create a new post and schedule it to go live on that day.

 Using the calendar, it is possible to map out content for future weeks and months.
 This gives an organization a sense of continuity and allows them to take advantage of the best times to create content.
 The idea is that organizations should be able to map out their content ahead of time rather than throwing something together as soon as they remember they need a new blog post.
-This way, they can make sure all their efforts are going into quality content that can be properly promoted in a timely and which meets a constant and consistent publishing schedule.
+This way, they can make sure all their efforts are going into quality content that can be properly promoted in a timely and meets a constant and consistent publishing schedule.

 You should pay attention to awareness weeks coming up such as Mental Health Awareness Week, any shows that people are binging (think Squid Games), any big events coming up such as the Olympics or world cups, any special offers you have planned which could include leading up to Black Friday and never be afraid of reminding people of some of the old content in your closet that got the most attention.
 You can fill your calendar in no time!
 There is just so much to say and do these days, you just must make it relevant, fresh, and valuable.